“Ko’olau” and “Pono” are registered trademarks of the Ko’olau Guitar and ‘Ukulele Company

 Q – What’s the difference between Spruce and Cedar?

 A – Both are considered “soft” woods, from evergreen trees.
 Both have a tensile flexibility that’s different from “hard” woods, such as Mahogany, Koa, Rosewood, Maple, and Ebony.
 Due to their flexible or “bendable” nature they are excellent as top soundboard woods.
 Simply stated, when strings are played the top vibrates, which causes a “pumping” action, and thus projecting tone out the soundhole.
 Although Spruce and Cedar both great top woods, due to their density and specific gravity (weight) the tone is different.
 Spruce is slightly harder than cedar, and it’s cell structure is different, and so tone and volume is bright, clear, and projecting.
 Cedar is softer and thus produces a warmer tone, somewhat like an aged spruce.
+Our Spruce is Englemann Spruce from British Columbia Canada.
+And our Cedar is Western Red Cedar from Vancouver Island Canada.

 Q – Are all Pono ukuleles still available with a hardshell case?